Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Introduction

 The specific contributions of this work include: \parskip 0 cm \begin{itemize} \item Design and implementation of a multi-layered IoT-Edge-Cloud architecture to improve response time for healthcare applications. \item Development of a hybrid privacy protection mechanism for medical data in ML applications through the implementation of DP using a novel combined Laplace-Gaussian noise approach that provides insights on dynamic selection of noise distributions based on data characteristics. \item Comprehensive evaluation of the privacy-utility trade-off for different noise distribution types across four distinct ML algorithms, providing algorithm-specific recommendations for privacy budget allocation. \item Enhancement of data integrity, tamper resistance, trust, and security for healthcare applications through integration with Blockchain technology. \end{itemize}

 \emph{Organization} \\ The rest of the paper is organized as follows.
 An overview of ML, DP and the state-of-the-art Computing Platforms is provided in Section~\ref{sec:preliminaries}.
 A comparison of the latest literature is presented in Section~\ref{sec:literature-review} followed by the problem statement in Section~\ref{sec:problem-statement}.
 Section~\ref{sec:threat-model} establishes a comprehensive threat model defining adversarial capabilities and attack surfaces.
 The details of the proposed solution are explained in Section~\ref{sec:proposed-solution}.
 Implementation nuances are presented in Section~\ref{sec:implementation}.
-The experimentation and analysis of results are presented in Section~\ref{sec:performance-eval} followed by conclusions and future directions in Section~\ref{sec:conclusions}.
+The experimentation and analysis of results are presented in Section~\ref{sec:performance-eval}, threats to validity are discussed in Section~\ref{sec:threats-to-validity}, followed by conclusions and future directions in Section~\ref{sec:conclusions}.